David M. Waters

-Benny Waters was an American football coach.
-He served as the third head football coach at the North Carolina College for Negroes—now known as North Carolina Central University–in Durham, North Carolina and he held that position for two seasons, from 1927 until 1928.
-His coaching record at North Carolina Central was 7–8–2.
+David M. Waters (January 5, 1897 – August 4, 1981) was an American college football and college basketball coach and educator.
+He served as the head football coach at the North Carolina College for Negroes—now known as North Carolina Central University–in Durham, North Carolina, for one season, in 1927, and Lincoln University in Jefferson City, Missouri from 1929 to 1931.